xtatsux/sfguide-mcp-cortex-agents/README.md

-# Build an MCP Server for Cortex Agent
+# Build an MCP Server for Cortex Agents

-This guide walks through how to build your own Cortex Agent MCP Server.
+This guide walks through how to build your own MCP Server for Cortex Agents.

 The core functionalities include:

-- Allow agents to interact with Cortex Agent as a tool
+- Allow agents to interact with Cortex Agents as a tool
 - Test the connection with Claude Desktop

 In this tutorial, we’ll build a simple MCP **Cortex Agent** server and connect it to an MCP host (Claude for Desktop).
 We’ll start with a basic setup, then progress to more complex use cases.

 ## What we’ll be building

 Many LLMs don’t natively orchestrate external “agent” workflows.
-With MCP, we can expose Cortex Agent capabilities as first-class tools in your chat client.
+With MCP, we can expose Cortex Agents capabilities as first-class tools in your chat client.

 We’ll build a server that exposes one tool:

-- `cortex_agent`: submit a prompt to Cortex Agent and get its output
+- `cortex_agent`: submit a query to Cortex Agents and get its output

 Then we’ll connect the server to an MCP host (Claude for Desktop):